Zieria montana: Taxonomy and naming

 Zieria montana was first formally described in 2002 by James Armstrong and the description was published in Australian Systematic Botany.
 The specific epithet (montana) is a Latin word meaning "of mountains".

 Distribution and habitat

 This zieria occurs in the Mount Barney National Park area, growing in heath near rocky outcrops.

 Conservation

-Zieria montana is listed as "Vulnerable" under the Queensland Nature Conservation Act 1992.
+Zieria montana is listed as "critically endangered" under the Queensland Nature Conservation Act 1992.
+It was changed from vulnerable to critically endangered in 2020 by the Queensland Government.
+It is not classified under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
 The main threats to its survival are too-frequent fires and trampling by walkers.